kataras/build-a-better-web-together/routing/README.md

     app.Get("/change", func(ctx iris.Context) {

-        if invisibleRoute.IsOnline() {
+        if none.IsOnline() {
-            invisibleRoute.Method = iris.MethodNone
+            none.Method = iris.MethodNone
         } else {
-            invisibleRoute.Method = iris.MethodGet
+            none.Method = iris.MethodGet
         }

-        // Refresh re-builds the router at serve-time
-        // in order to be notified for its new routes. app.RefreshRouter()
+        // refresh re-builds the router at serve-time in order to be notified for its new routes. app.RefreshRouter()
     })

     app.Get("/execute", func(ctx iris.Context) {
+        if !none.IsOnline() {
+            ctx.Values().Set("from", "/execute with offline access")
+            ctx.Exec("NONE", "/invisible/iris")
+            return
+        }

-        // Same as navigating to "http://localhost:8080/invisible/iris"
-        // when /change has being invoked and route state changed
+        // same as navigating to "http://localhost:8080/invisible/iris" when /change has being invoked and route state changed
         // from "offline" to "online"
-        // Values and session can be shared when calling Exec from a "foreign" context. ctx.Values().Set("from", "/execute")
+        ctx.Values().Set("from", "/execute") // values and session can be shared when calling Exec from a "foreign" context.

-        if invisibleRoute.IsOffline() {
-            ctx.Exec("NONE", "/invisible/iris")
+        // 	ctx.Exec("NONE", "/invisible/iris")
-        }else{
         // or after "/change":
         ctx.Exec("GET", "/invisible/iris")
-        }
     })

     app.Run(iris.Addr(":8080"))